ahjadann/ahjadann.github.io/content/code/this_site.md

 ---
 date: 2017-10-27T18:01:00+01:00
 title: This site
-description: "The homepage you're currently browsing."
+description: "The homepage you are currently browsing."
 type: "itemized"
 author: "tobi"
 featured: ""